Mason10198/SkywarnPlus/README.md

 2. **Data Parsing**: Upon receiving the API response, SkywarnPlus parses the JSON data to extract the information pertinent to weather alerts.
 This involves reading the structured JSON data and converting it into an internal format for further processing.

 3. **Data Filtering**: The extracted data is then filtered based on user-defined criteria set in the configuration file.
-This includes narrowing down the information to specific counties or zones of interest, as well as excluding certain types of alerts.
+This includes narrowing down the information to specific counties of interest, as well as excluding certain types of alerts.
 The filtering mechanism supports regular expressions and wildcards for more sophisticated filtering rules.

 4. **Alert Management**: SkywarnPlus manages the filtered alerts intelligently, ensuring that each alert is unique and relevant.
 Duplicate alerts are automatically removed from the pool of active alerts to prevent repetition and alert fatigue.